 - Drive around Phu Quoc by motorbike

-Vung Tau is a cool place to visit because it is not often included on a visitors Vietnam itinerary.
-So if you want to get away from the tradition Vietnam stops, Vung Tau is just what you need.
+Vung Tau is a cool place to visit because it’s not often included on a Vietnam itinerary.
+So if you want to get away from the traditional tourist path, Vung Tau is just what you need.

 One of the most popular activities in Vung Tau is surfing.
-It’s not uncommon to see the beaches packed on sunday afternoons as everyone hits waves for their weekly dose.
+The beaches are often packed on Sunday afternoons when everyone hits the waves for their weekly dose.